atingupta2005/ansible-neo4j/ReadMe-Advanced.md

 ansible-playbook playbooks/deploy-ssh-key-to-remote.yml --ask-pass

-ansible all  --module-name ping -u atin ansible all  -a "hostname"
+ansible all  --module-name ping -u traininguser ansible all  -a "hostname"

 #Make Sudoers access on all Remote VMs